Effective: May 3, 2021

 Being an inclusive community means allowing people to respectfully express their point of view, even when we do not agree.
 We also understand that our broader community is made up of people from many countries, diverse backgrounds, and experiences so there may be moments that we misunderstand each other or our motives are unclear.
 Our approach to enforcing the Community Guidelines centers on three main considerations:

-The Trust & Safety Team (“T&S Team”) is composed of individuals that have taken up the cause of investigating claimed violations of the Community Guidelines.
-The T&S Team investigates allegations by:
+The Trust & Safety Board (“T&S Board”) is composed of individuals that have taken up the cause of investigating claimed violations of the Community Guidelines.
+The T&S Board investigates allegations by:

 - Reviewing the CoC complaint submitted through the website